 The Volatility & Greeks View presents theoretical information based on and calculated using the Black-Scholes Option Pricing model.
-The table displays a end-of-day options with a different set of information for the options trader to help monitor and analyze your risk.
-"In-the-money" Calls are Puts are highlighted:
+The table displays end-of-day options with a different set of information for the options trader to help monitor and analyze your risk.
+"In-the-money" calls are puts are highlighted:

 In-the-Money - Puts: Strike Price is greater than the Last Price

 In-the-Money - Calls: Strike Price is less than the Last Price

 For the selected Options Expiration date, the information listed at the top of the page includes:

 - Options Expiration: The last day on which an option may be exercised, or the date when an option contract ends.
 Also includes the number of days till options expiration (this includes weekends and holidays).